marijnh/Eloquent-JavaScript/11_async.md

 {{index "[network, stack]"}}

-We've constructed several ((layer))s of functionality on top of a primitive communication system, in order to make it convenient to use.
+We've constructed several ((layer))s of functionality on top of a primitive communication system in order to make it convenient to use.
-This is a nice (but simplified) model of how real computer networks work.
+This is a nice (though simplified) model of how real computer networks work.

 {{index error}}